 Dr Emma Lindsay is a Visual Artist based in Brisbane, Australia.

-Lindsay graduated from the Queensland College of Art in 2009 with a Bachelor of Fine Arts (Hons 1) degree, and was awarded her practice-led research PhD (Visualising Extinction: Representing extinct and endangered species archived in global natural history museums) through RMIT Melbourne in 2016.
-Her paintings and interdisciplinary projects explore the connections between human historical and contemporary culture, the natural world, and the endangerment and extinction of other species during this time of the Anthropocene.
+Lindsay studied painting at the National Art School (Sydney), the College of Fine Arts (UNSW), and graduated from the Queensland College of Art in 2009 with a Bachelor of Fine Arts (Hons 1) degree.
+She was awarded her practice-led research PhD (Visualising Extinction: Representing extinct and endangered species archived in global natural history museums) through RMIT Melbourne in 2016.
+Her paintings and interdisciplinary projects explore environmental issues relating to long-term anthropogenic activities, and personal encounters with threatened, endangered and extinct species and their habitats during this time of the Anthropocene.

 Overall winner of the 2016 Moreton Bay Art Awards, she was a finalist in the Churchie National Emerging Art Exhibition (2011), the Redlands Westpac Emerging Art Prize (2012), and the Waterhouse Art Prize (2014).
 Awarded an Australia Council Artstart Grant (2010), her work became the subject of a Studio TV Artbreak documentary (2011) http://www.youtube.com/watch?v=ZHUd5dRSBbk.
 She was also awarded residencies at BAER Art Centre Artist Center, Iceland (2011), Hill End Murray’s Cottage Residency (Bathurst Regional Art Gallery, 2011), Point B Worklodge, New York (2014), and Artspace Mackay (2017).